xylo99/WeatherAggregator/README.md

 ./cleanup.sh

-It's  important to run cleanup.sh because it will properly delete all the child processes associated with this program.
+It's  important to run cleanup.sh because it will properly kill all the child processes associated with this program.